1 John 1:4 Commentary

 THE JOY OF THE LORD

-AND ITS FULNESS
+AND ITS FULLNESS

 Robert Candlish (continued from above) discusses the joy John desires for his readers (which includes you and I beloved of the Father)…